-- 7.1 All Incident Reports (refer to APPENDIX 3 Report Form [Incident Report]) of bullying will be acknowledged and initially assessed by the Intake Assessment Team (IAT) against the definition of bullying as outlined in section 3 and APPENDIX 1 - Identifying Bullying Behaviour. - 7.2 If a member of the IAT is closely associated with the complainant or respondent, the conflicted person will recuse themselves from the assessment process and the IAT may second another member of the Management Committee to assist.
-If more than one member of the IAT is conflicted, the Incident Report will be assessed by the full Management Committee (less conflicted IAT members). - 7.3 If the Respondent or Complainant is one of the following: - Qld Greens State Director - Qld Greens elected representative - Employee of a Qld Greens elected representative - Standing Returning Officer - Qld Greens Office Bearer elected at Qld Greens AGM (i.e. Management Committee, Constitution and Arbitration Committee, Parliamentary Liaison Committee, and Queensland Campaign Committee Secretary and Treasurer)
+- 7.1 All Incident Reports (refer to APPENDIX 3 Report Form [Incident Report]) of bullying will be acknowledged and initially assessed by the Intake Assessment Team (IAT) against the definition of bullying as outlined in section 3 and APPENDIX 1 Identifying Bullying Behaviour. - 7.2 If a member of the IAT is closely associated with the complainant or respondent, the conflicted person will recuse themselves from the assessment process and the IAT may second another member of the Management Committee to assist.
+If more than one member of the IAT is conflicted, the Incident Report will be assessed by the full Management Committee (less conflicted IAT members). - 7.3 If the Respondent or Complainant is one of the following: - Old Greens State Director - Qld Greens elected representative - Employee of a Qld Greens elected representative - Qld Greens Office Bearer elected at Qld Greens AGM (i.e. Management Committee, Constitution and Arbitration Committee, Parliamentary Liaison Committee, and Queensland Campaign Committee Secretary and Treasurer)

-then the initial assessment will be undertaken by an independent assessor (an external service provider qualified to carry out the initial assessment on behalf of the Queensland Greens in order to determine if the reported behaviour appears to meet the definition of bullying as outlined in section 3).
+then the initial assessment will be undertaken by:

+- the Management Committee reviewing the case details in a de-identified form, unless the Respondent or Complainant is a member of that committee; in which case - an independent assessor (an external service provider qualified to carry out the initial assessment on behalf of the Queensland Greens in order to determine if the reported behaviour appears to meet the definition of bullying as outlined in section 3).